 As noted in the Welcome Letter, comprehensive, explicit, and systematic instruction in letter-sound correspondences (i.e., decoding and encoding) is provided in Grades K-2 CKLA.
-However, some students entering Grade 4 CKLA may not have had the benefit of that early instruction and may still struggle with decoding and/or encoding words.
-A Beginning-of-Year Assessment, included in Unit 1 and described later in this introduction, will aid you in determining whether students have adequate preparation for Grade 4 CKLA instruction.
+However, some students entering Grade 5 CKLA may not have had the benefit of that early instruction and may still struggle with decoding and/or encoding words.
+A Beginning-of-Year Assessment, included in Unit 1 and described later in this introduction, will aid you in determining whether students have adequate preparation for Grade 5 CKLA instruction.

 As will be noted in the section on interpreting the Beginning-of-Year Assessment, students with significantly below grade-level gaps in letter-sound knowledge require intensive decoding instruction on their level, ideally by a reading specialist, to bring them up to grade level.
-The Decoding and Encoding Remediation Supplement is not intended for use with these significantly below grade-level students.
-It is, however, designed to provide targeted remedial instruction to students who may occasionally struggle with gaps in letter-sound knowledge, as evidenced by occasional problems in reading and/or spelling entire words or parts of words.
+The Decoding and Encoding Remediation Supplement is not intended for use with these students who are significantly below grade level.
+It is, however, designed to be used to provide targeted remedial instruction to students who may occasionally struggle with gaps in letter-sound knowledge, as evidenced by occasional problems in reading and/or spelling words or word parts.
 The Decoding and Encoding Remediation Supplement is found online at CoreKnowledge.org/CKLA-files and at CKLA.Amplify.com.